thetensor-space/TameGenus/README.md

-## Feedback, Bugs, and Contributions
+## Feedback and Bugs

 We welcome general feedback about the package and challenging examples.
-To report bugs, please create an "Issue" on TameGenus repository site on GitHub.
+To report bugs, please create an "Issue" in the TameGenus repository site on GitHub, or @-mention any of the above contributors.
-Contributions are always welcome.
-To contribute, please fork a copy of TameGenus and create a pull request.